icy/bash-coding-style/README.md

 or just empty (when you execute `bash steam.sh`, `$0` is `steam.sh` and the `cd` command just fails, results in an empty `$STEAMROOT`.)

+Please note that using `set -u` doesn't help here.
+When `cd` command fails, `$STEAMROOT` is empty and `set -u` sees no error.
+It's a problem with working directory detection, and it's very very hard to do it right.
+So forget it; and don't delete anything :)

 ### 2012: `Backup Manager` kills a French company

 Reference: http://dragula.viettug.org/blogs/675.html.